 Well, that’s quite difficult to say.
 As far as my career goes, nothing special will change as I’ve always wanted to work as a teacher.
 However, age is something we can’t keep hold of and so it may play a great role in changing my attitude and taste on different matters.

 I am generally a very enthusiastic and agile person but in the future, I might become sluggish though I never want that.
-Plus the way technology is gaining on us, I think I might not have to do so many works that I do currently.
+Plus the way technology is gaining on us, I think I might not have to do as much work as I do currently.
 I already teach in a multimedia classroom.
 Newer forms of teaching aids may change the way we teach now in the forthcoming days.

 CUE CARD/TOPIC CARD: